 While being in a car might not be as much fun as exploring lights, animals and more up close with friends, events that transform into drive-thru experiences are both safe and enjoyable.
 They are also still lots of fun, and far better than doing nothing!
 Given the world’s current situation, drive-thru events are ideal ways to treat yourself and spend quality time with members of your household.

-People can also gather outdoors in groups of up to 10 from within the same “bubble”, which means picnicking in the park is also possible.
-(Just be sure to wear a mask and keep at least 6 feet away from other people.)
+People can also now gather outdoors in groups of up to 50, which means picnicking in the park is also possible.
+(Just be sure to wear a mask when appropriate and keep at least 6 feet away from people outside your bubble.)

 Drive-thru events make social distancing easy to achieve and offer great non-contact ways to enjoy seasonal events.